Skip to Content

 1 film available on Netflix, watch the trailer

-Though this movie is my least favourite of the series, the Insidious series is my favourite horror movie franchise of all-time.
+The Insidious series is actually my favourite horror movie franchise of all-time.

 Chapters 1 are 2 are so well thought-out, and everything makes so much sense in Chapter 2!